jnf/abstractions-presentation/content.md

 We're a young industry, compared to, say, plumbing or farming.
 Most of us aren't experienced in terms of total years of industry participation.

 ## There's Been Research
 So what does this mean?
-Well, how about this:
+Before I answer that, let me tell you a bit about another industry.
+In this industry...

 - Expert staff members working in the trenches aren't always recognized as experts or paid accordingly
 - Not all expert staff want to end up as managers